Home Referral Marketing Why Referral Marketing Beats Traditional Ads

 3. Higher Conversion Rates

-Referred customers don’t just land on your website—they arrive with a built-in level of trust and a recommendation.
-According to a study by the Wharton School of Business, referred customers are 25% more profitable and convert 30% better than customers acquired through other channels.
+Referred customers don’t just find your website—they arrive with a pre-established level of trust and a personal recommendation.
+According to a study by the Wharton School of Business, referred customers are not only 25% more profitable but also convert 30% more often than leads acquired through other channels.

 4. Stronger Customer Retention